-This week marks the 115th anniversary of Rainer Maria Rilke’s first letter to Franz Xaver Kappus.
-Franz sounds like a lot of young poets.
+This year we passed the 120th anniversary of Rainer Maria Rilke’s first letter to Franz Xaver Kappus.
+Franz sounds like a lot of young poets today.
 “Dear Established Poet,” he writes.
 “Would you please read my poems and tell me if I’m horrible at this?”

-If you read Letters to a Young Poet today (there are ten in toto), you’ll see that the first letter contains the most advice about poetry per se.
+If you read Letters to a Young Poet today (there are ten letters in all), you’ll see that the first letter contains the most advice about poetry per se.
 The rest?
 Yes.
 Here and there.
 But mostly a philosophy on life and insight into the way Rilke thinks.

 One thing the first letter establishes quickly is that Rilke falls in with those poets who believe you should write for yourself as opposed to for markets (for others, if you will):